jz-clouddna/teched2025-XP264/exercises/ex1/README.md

     Note left of Kyma Region (BTP Cockpit): Pick a region<br/>and action<br/>of your choice.
     Note left of Data Collection Workflow (namespaced): Choose a workflow<br/>and open it<br/>with the right click.

 ```

 </div>

+> [!NOTE]
+> The built-in terraform automation is designed to use the very kyma cluster as its remote backend to persist the terraform state.
+> That's extremely convient as it allows to explore the gathered information at any time time and have it processed with other tools, etc...
+> It could be, for instance, shared with the SAP Kyma support.

 </td>